Why Aren’t You In Bologna?

 Words by Dalene Heck / Photography by Pete Heck

 “Why are you in Bologna?”
-Our new friend Giorgia asked, at our first meeting over coffee, “Why did you choose Bologna over Rome, Florence and others?”
+Our new friend Giorgia asked, at our first meeting over coffee, “Why did you choose Bologna over Rome, Florence or Venice, and others?”
 Several times over the course of the next few days she would repeat this same question, and enthusiastically relay our path to others that we met.
 She found it very hard to believe that our Italy travel itinerary did not include the other hugely popular Italian spots.

 We explained our journey and the fact that we have been to Rome and Florence before.
 We confessed that Bologna hadn’t originally been on our map until a good friend had told us that it was certainly worth a stop.